bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ???

 _Lets start_ with where webpack starts, the entry.
 The entry is a module that is the first to be executed in a script.
 Right after webpack's output does a little startup it'll call the entry source code.
 This entry can then call on other dependencies.
 Entries are special in that no other module may depend on them.
-Every other module may refer to any module even circularly.
+Every other module may refer to any module, even circularly.
 (Webpack won't stop you from creating stack overflows so be careful.)

 --